sachithanisus/documentation/content/applications/websites/website/configuration/multi_website.rst

    :alt: Website selector

 .. note::
-   When you switch websites, you are redirected to the other website, to the same page (URL) as the current one.
+   When you switch websites, you are :ref:`redirected <website/URL-redirection>` to the other website, to the same page (URL) as the current one.
 If the page you are currently viewing does not exist on the other website, you are redirected to a 404 error page.
 Once redirected, click :guilabel:`Create page` to create the page.